Difference Between Accounting and Financial Management

-Accounting is measuring, processing and recording of financial transactions of an organisation.
-The process is to summarize, analyze and record such information to be reported to management, creditors, shareholders, investors and the oversight officials or tax officials.
+Accounting is measuring, processing and recording of financial transactions of an organization.
+The process is to summarize, analyze and record such information to be reported to management, creditors, shareholders, investors, and the oversight officials or tax officials.

-The major objective of Accounting is reporting the financial information or transactions using Generally Accepted Accounting Principles (GAAP).
+The major objective is reporting the financial information or transactions using Generally Accepted Accounting Principles (GAAP).

 - Management accounting: Reporting financial information to internal users like management and employees is called management accounting.

 Financial statements use standard procedures and accounting principles laid by organizations such as the Financial Accounting Standards Board (FASB) in the United States and the Financial Reporting Council in the United Kingdom.